Retail Queue Statistics (2026): Wait Times, Abandonment & Lost Sales Data

 This generational difference is becoming more important as younger shoppers become the dominant retail audience.

 Retailers that fail to modernise queue management risk losing these customers entirely.
+Average wait time data further highlights the scale of the issue.

 Long queues do not only frustrate customers — they also have a measurable financial impact.
+A virtual queue system helps retail stores control peak-time traffic while improving the overall shopping experience.

 Retail queue issues can lead to: